 (2) you must do reasonably well at demonstrating that you know the terminology used in the book and lectures.
-You show this by writing short paragraphs describing specific terminology, telling why it is significant, what it means, how it is used, or something like that.
+You show this by taking an oral exam or by writing short paragraphs describing specific terminology, telling why it is significant, what it means, how it is used, or something like that.
 Each major exam will have questions of this type.